Derks-cz/fastify-fs-route/README.md

 ## Example of adding a route and schemas

-Create a js file in the folders with your routes `IMPORTANT` if you want to connect the validation scheme to your route you need to create a json file and name it the same as your route and it should be located in the folder with the same name as in the routes
+Create a js file in the folders with your routes.
+`IMPORTANT` if you want to connect the validation scheme to your route you need to create a json file and name it the same as your route and it should be located in the folder with the same name as in the routes
 ---
 routes/api/user.js